Subsim: Significant events

 1998 - Subsim gets their first industry interview: Mike Jones of Aces of the Deep answers a series of questions about his groundbreaking U-boat sim.
 Also, the Subsim Fix My 688(I) Campaign begins, designed to urge EA/Sonalysts into producing a no-cheat patch for Jane's 688(I).

 2002 - Subsim works with Ubisoft producer Carl Norman to initiate a broad reaching mod that will convert Silent Hunter II and Destroyer Command from the original MP engine (rTime) to Microsoft DirectPlay.
 The mod is deemed Projekt Messerwetzer (messerwetzer (ms-r-vt-zr-) n.
 [German] - A craftsman who sharpens old knives.)
 To avoid legal constraints, Projekt Messerwetzer is funded purely by donations and will be free to all.
 Subsim donates $1000 and Subsim players eventually raise $10,000 for the project.
 Multiplayer was significantly improved with this unofficial patch.

 2003 - Subsim and Sub Club members meeting in London for the first Intercontinental Meeting.

 2004 - Subsim Editor Neal Stevens attends the 2004 E3 convention in Los Angeles.
 First looks at Sid Meier's Pirates, Akella's PT Boats, and Ubisoft's Silent Hunter III reveal that 2005 will be a very good year for subsim players.

 2006 - Neal Stevens of Subsim is invited aboard the new nuclear submarine USS Texas for a media tour.
 The Sept.
-9 commissioning ceremony drew than 10,000 guests and visitors to Galveston, including ship sponsor First Lady Laura Bush, Sens.
+9 commissioning ceremony drew more than 10,000 guests and visitors to Galveston, including ship sponsor First Lady Laura Bush, Sens.
 Kay Bailey Hutchison and John Cornyn.

 2007 - Subsim publishes the 2007 Submarine Almanac, celebrating 10 years on the web with a flotilla of stories, articles, and art from naval historians, subsim players, game developers, and Navy men.
 Foreword by Bestselling Author Joe Buff.

 Abraham Zeegers of Netherlands, moderator and host of the 2005 Subsim meet, is found dead in his Amsterdam apartment, less than one week after he had testified at the Willem Holleeder trial.
 Dutch media discovered that although Abraham was a state witness in protective custody, he had a secret identity and was prominent in the Subsim forums.

 2008 - Subsim's server is knocked offline by a transformer explosion and fire at The Planet Internet Services (ex.
 EV1 & Rackshack) Houston datacenter.
 At first, the Planet was able to restore power after two days but the datacenter's backup generator failed, and the website was down two more days.